Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 Abstraction on top of persistent threading, allows us to schedule tasks on threads without needing to deal with threads creation.
 A `suspend fun` has the capability to be suspended at a certain point, and then restart when it finishes, it mean that when it reaches that poiont the thread can do other tasks while such suspending operation has completed.

 A function expresses the fact that it can suspend.
-With coroutines we can express operations in a sequential way, while in reality those operation can be suspened to do something else and then start again from where the execution stopped.
+With coroutines we can express operations sequentially, while in reality those operations can be suspended to do something else and then start again from where the execution stopped.
 Coroutines also allow **composability** and **cancellability**.

 - Composability: we can execute coroutines in parallel, the awaiting that generated those coroutines will continue when all of the subqueries finishes.
 - Cancellable: it's the possibility to make the coroutine fail under some conditions, like a timeout for a web request.

 Killing a running thread is very difficoult, the thread does not have any information on it's creator, this is why they must syncronize.

-A coroutine before suspending sets up a way to resume, when that event will trigger that function will be marked as **resumable** and the scheduler will schedule it.
-A coroutine can be **Suspended**, **Resumable**, **Running**, when a **Running** coroutines reaches a suspension point, the scheduler can take a **Resumable** coroutine and put it on the os thread.
+A coroutine before suspending sets up a way to resume, when that event will be triggered the suspending function will be marked as **resumable**, the scheduler will move the function to the ready queue, and it will be executed as soon as possible.
+A coroutine can be **Suspended**, **Resumable**, **Running**.
+When a **Running** coroutine reaches a suspension point, the scheduler can take a **Resumable** coroutine and put it on the OS thread.

-The limitation of suspending function is that it can only be called from another suspend function, for that reason kotlin provides some objects called `CoroutineScope` which provide a way of calling coroutines, and it will associate a **context** to each coroutine, this is done because in some cases it can only be called specific threads or to associate parents and childs of such coroutine.
+The limitation of a suspending function is that it can only be called from another suspend function, for that reason kotlin provides some objects called `CoroutineScope` which provide a way of calling coroutines, and it will associate a **context** to each coroutine, this is done because in some cases it can only be called specific threads or to associate parents and childs of such coroutine.
 The scope will live as long as the coroutine does.

 Each coroutine has an associated `Dispatcher`, which will take care of running that coroutine.

 `CoroutineScope` has 3 instances:

-- `launch()`: craetes a new coroutine and run as soon as possible, is bound to the caller via `Job` object where we can wait for the termination, cancel that coroutine, ...
+- `launch()`: creates a new coroutine and run as soon as possible, is bound to the caller via `Job` object where we can wait for the termination, cancel that coroutine, ...
-- `async()`: returns a `Deferred` object where we can can `await` fot the termination of that coroutine and get the value of the computation.
+- `async()`: returns a `Deferred` object where we can `await` for the termination of that coroutine and get the value of the computation.
-- `runBlocking()`: this blocks the thread until all the coroutines created inside terminate, this is usually done in tests.
+- `runBlocking()`: this blocks the thread until all the coroutines created inside is terminated, this is usually done in tests.

 In spring a `CoroutineContext` contains 4 pieces:
 - `CoroutineDispatcher`: which set of threads can run the coroutine